 Avid church-goers will love to put their Bible knowledge to the test.
 Plus, it’s great fun for the whole family!
 After church on Sunday, host an afternoon game of trivia in your service hall.
 Charge a small entrance fee, or sell tickets for a lunch buffet.
 Come up with a list of questions and categories.
 From there, either create a presentation or print off answer sheets to pass out.

 Mix up the difficulty for each question.
 Then, make sure to come up with a few tie-breaker questions just in case multiple teams wind up with the same score.

-Have church congregants donate their unwanted clothes and knick-knacks, and host a rummage sale.
+Have church congregants donate their unwanted clothes and knick-knacks, and host a rummage sale outside at your church.
 Stress that all items should be reasonably clean and usable.
 For the best results, host this around spring cleaning time.